 6.3.1.5 The site proposed has remained unaltered to the previous site outlined in the Draft Local Plan consultation.
 However, policy requirements specific to this site were added to the Plan at the Presubmission stage and will inform site delivery alongside policies already set out in the Adopted Part 1 Local Plan.
 This should help improve the environmental performance of the Plan.
-A minor amendment has also been made to this policy during the Local Plan Examination to allows for the delivery of around 42 dwellings rather than up to 42.
+Further amendments have also been made to this policy during the Local Plan Examination to allow for the delivery of around 42 dwellings rather than up to 42.
 This could allow a slight variation in the number of homes delivered on this site.
 The site has planning outline planning permission, this was granted in March 2016.
+In addition a number of minor corrections to the policy including removing a requirement for a contribution for affordable housing and the need for strategic planting to the east and west (previously north east and south) and for public open space to be located on the south were also made as minor modifications although this would not change the effects identified in this report.
 Further information on the changes made to all Plan policies made through the examination process (and now proposed as a modification) can be seen in Appendix 5.